databendlabs/databend/docs/doc/30-reference/30-sql/80-setting-cmds/set-global.md

 title: SET
 ---

-Changes the value of a session-level or global-level setting.
+Changes the value of a session-level or cluster-level setting.
 To show all the current settings, use [SHOW SETTINGS](show-settings.md).

 ## Syntax